What will the apprentice be doing?

 Things to consider

-All candidates must hold an Honours Degree in a non-property related subject, 2:2 and above and a full UK driving licence at application stage.
-Job holders will be required to travel on a regular basis to undertake their duties, which may involve some overnight stays.
-Travel currently occurring on a minimum basis due to Covid.
+Candidates must hold an Honours Degree in a non-property related subject, 2:2 and above and full UK driving licence at application stage.
+Be prepared to travel on a regular basis to undertake duties, which may involve overnight stays.
+Must not hold a qualification at the same level or above in the same subject area as the apprenticeship